Working and playing with grandkids — 2,000 miles away.

 The video chatting journey.

 As I watched them play, I thought back to how years ago we used our iPad to watch our grandbabies coo and sit in a high chair or crawl across the floor.
 Video chatting with a baby was a challenge!
-Now our usage of video chat — Skype, FaceTime, Google Duo, Facebook Portal, Zoom — has evolved helping clean a room or relieving boredom.
+Now our usage of video chat — FaceTime (what I use), Microsoft Teams, Zoom, etc. — has evolved helping clean a room or relieving boredom.
 Or giving an opinion on a Halloween costume.
 Watching them try out inline skates.
 The power of video chatting has grown with us, allowing us to do everything from singing a lullaby to watching a grandchild cook a carrot cake.

 I am thrilled we are so connected and I hope each of you finds video chatting to be a lifesaver.
 What are some of the ways you use it?
 Please share in the Comments section below.

 No time to write any more!
-Five-year old Fiona wants me to read some books to her.
+Five-year old Sebastian wants me to read some books to him.